Wheel of the Year

 Yule.
 The Wheel of the Year.
 Pagan Holidays.

 December 20-23.
 Winter Solstice.
-From this moment the period of waning of the Fire element begins.
-On the longest night of the year, there is another turning point that sums up the results of all that has been done.
-Yule is the end of the ...
+From this point onward, the period of the dormant Fire element begins.
+On the longest night of the year, another turning point occurs, one that sums up all that has been done.
+Yule is the conclusion of the battle and its ...

 Samhain.
 The Wheel of the Year.
 Pagan Holidays

-Starting with this day the Earth element falls asleep for six months.
-The force of the elements is becoming quieter and quieter, and it can no longer exercise its will on what is happening to all its children.
-On the night of Samhain the veil ...
+From this day forward, the Earth falls asleep for six months.
+The power of the Element grows quieter and quieter, no longer able, by its active will, to influence what happens to all its children.
+It can no longer support the weak or call the ...

 The Wheel of the Year.
 Pagan Holidays.